leojcyou/enstream/README.md

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies in requirements.txt.
+Please ensure to have Chrome Web Browser installed as well.

 ```bash
 pip install requirements.txt